hotpipro/scripts/README.md

   - Easily access your file storage using a SMB-enabled device, such as a smartphone, tablet, or PC.

-- **DLNA Media Server**

-  - Easily access your media library using a DLNA-enabled device, such as a smart TV.

 <br>

 **<h3><ins>INSTALLATION INSTRUCTIONS</ins></h3>**